whanwells/apics-puppet/REFERENCE.md

 ##### `management_service_url`

-Data type: `Stdlib::HTTPSUrl`
+Data type: `Optional[Stdlib::HTTPSUrl]`

 The URL of the management service instance that the node registers to.
+Default: undef.

 ##### `idcs_url`

-Data type: `Stdlib::HTTPSUrl`
+Data type: `Optional[Stdlib::HTTPSUrl]`

 The URL of the IDCS instance the node uses to communicate with the management service.
+Default: undef.

 ##### `request_scope`

-Data type: `String`
+Data type: `Optional[String]`

 The IDCS scope the node uses to communicate with the management service.
+Default: undef.

 ##### `gateway_node_name`

 Data type: `String`

 The name of the gateway node.
+Default: 'hostname' fact.

 ##### `gateway_node_description`